Italian Motorcycle Brands

 Aeromere Logo

-The emblem of the company, which was used on motorcycles of its production, very accurately reflects the spirit and hopes of its founder.
+The company’s emblem, which was used on motorcycles of its production, very accurately reflects the spirit and hopes of its founder.
 The heraldic shield with sloping sides shows a small deer in a jump, which gave the name to the brand.
 The shield is divided diagonally into two parts.
 The upper part is framed in black with a red flame in the field.
 In the lower part of the shield – on the right – there is a white Latin letter “C” (the first letter of the brand name), and below it, in small print, is the name of the founder and the location of the company Caproni Trento.
 On the left is the figure of a deer.

 Autozodiaco